Close×

 Elevation gain: approx. +770 m

-From Séguret, head towards Gigondas and Vacqueyras, two of the best appellations in the Côtes du Rhône region, famous for their red wines.
-Continue on to Beaumes-de-Venise, known for its naturally sweet Muscat wine.
-Stop off at Lafare, a charming village in the heart of the Dentelles de Montmirail, ideal for lunch.
-Then head to La Roque-Alric for its panoramic views and historical heritage.
-Continue to Le Barroux, a medieval village with a castle open to visitors.
-Cross the Comtat Venaissin plain via Caromb and Mazan to end up in Venasque, one of the most beautiful villages in France.
+From Séguret, head toward Gigondas and Vacqueyras, two of the best appellations in the Côtes du Rhône, famous for their red wines.
+Continue on to Beaumes-de-Venise, known for its naturally sweet Muscat.
+Stop in Lafare, a charming village in the heart of the Dentelles de Montmirail, which is perfect for lunch.
+Next, head to La Roque-Alric for its panoramic views and historical heritage.
+Continue on to Le Barroux, a medieval village with a castle open to visitors.
+Cross the Comtat Venaissin plain via Caromb and Mazan to end your journey in Venasque, one of the most beautiful villages in France.

 5